Barclays may cut up to 2,000 investment banking jobs - WSJ

 Barclays declined to comment on the details of the plan.

-While reforms at Barclays are not expected to be as radical as those of rivals UBS UBSN.VX and Royal Bank of Scotland (RBS.L), who are pulling back sharply, the actions of competitors may sway plans.
+While reforms at Barclays are not expected to be as radical as those of rivals UBS and Royal Bank of Scotland , who are pulling back sharply, the actions of competitors may sway plans.
 UBS's pullback, for example, could open gaps that Barclays may want to exploit.

 The cutback plans remain in flux, and some senior executives are pushing for a more aggressive purge, the business daily said, citing one person with knowledge of the discussions.